At St Mary’s we understand that the process of applying to higher education can be a daunting one for students and parents alike.

 With an increase in the number of students applying to study at university there are large numbers of parents and carers who are themselves going through the process for the first time as well.

-How does my son or daughter apply to study at St Mary's?
+How does my young person apply to study at St Mary's?

-Your son or daughter will need to apply and monitor their application through the UCAS website.
+Your dependent will need to apply and monitor their application through the UCAS website.

 UCAS Apply opens in May every year, but completed applications can only be submitted from September onwards.

-Your son or daughter is able to select up to five courses on their application.
+Your applicant is able to select up to five courses on their application.
 Their five choices can be to different universities, but they are also able to apply for more than one course at the same institution.

 The deadline to submit the UCAS application is 15th January.
 They will still be able to apply after this date through one of our late application methods.